tamago1908/Cursor-Changer.bat/README.md

 &nbsp;

 ## 🔎	 - **FREATURES** -
-The most important feature is the ability to change the cursor.
-You can change it to white (windows default) or black.
-It also has a settings menu that allows you to change the behavior of Cursor Changer, a calculator, various easter eggs, hidden functions, advanced behavior using powershell, and much more.
-And best of all, all of these features are built with only a single BATCH file, no additional files are required!
-And it have changes the color of the Windows cursor Function (the cursor you are currently moving right now).
-Not Cmd one.
-In addition to that, Cursor Changer haves various functions.
-At first glance, it may be difficult to understand what kind of batch it is, but it has the OS-like functions, and changing the cursor in Windows.
-In other words, it may be like Cursor Changer OS.
+Cursor Changer features include changing cursors, updates, calculators, settings, uninstalls, launches, OOBEs, and various other functions and Easter eggs.

-And this BATCH is still under development, with new new features and patches to come! (at least as long as the developers are motivated)
+Although there are only a few features at this time, but this BATCH is still under development, so new new features and patches to come! (at least as long as the developers are motivated)
+Cursor Changer is written primarily in Batch and Powershell, with Batch being the primary language, and Powershell being used for functions that are difficult to do with Batch alone (like Msgbox, updates, playing music, disabling the maximize button, settings, etcs...)
+So basically, **Cursor Changer is not a pure batch project!**

 and the most recent report (Latest News) is given at least once a month.
 At least as far as I have searched, almost all Batch OS have stopped updating in the last year.
 ~~No update and No news for 1 years over?
 That's pathetic lol.~~